Code-Institute-Submissions/fergalquinn77-project3/README.md

 * Let the user choose the number of ships - this can increase the level of difficulty further.
 * Introduce a 'super bomb' that can wipe out one cell and all surrounding cells at a time (up to 9 cells).
 The user will have one 'super bomb'
 * At present, the user is advised at game end as to whether they got top score or not.
-I would like to have a leaderboard of the top ten scores
+I would like to have a leader-board of the top ten scores

 ### Images